valk32/valk-skeleton/README.md

 ## Maintainers

-Skeleton was created by [Chris Simmons](https://github.com/endigo9740) (@endigo9740) and is currently maintained by [Skeleton Labs](https://www.skeletonlabs.co/) and the open source community.
+Skeleton was created by [Chris Simmons](https://github.com/endigo9740) (@endigo9740) and is currently maintained by [Skeleton Labs](https://www.skeletonlabs.co/) and the open source community